 Avoid spam words and phrases

 This one seems like a no-brainer but you may be using some of them in your email subject lines without realising and they could be costing you email opens.
 Here’s a detailed list of spam words/phrases to avoid.

 The average internet user is a lot savvier now than they were 5 years ago, and are much better at avoiding things they think are spam, even if they actually might not be.
 Don’t get caught in that trap.

 It’s important to note that the above are general subject line writing tips that we at EmailOctopus have seen consistently raise open rates for companies in lots of different industries and of different sizes.

 However, no one knows your business, your market and your subscribers better than you so we recommend you combine the above with your own knowledge and intuition.

 For example, your company and market may be the type that respond well to slightly controversial subject lines, or maybe slightly humorous subject lines with puns.
 You’ll only know for sure if you look at your data, think deeply about your market and subscribers and perform small controlled tests to find out what works best.

-Here are EmailOctopus we have seen the tips and techniques above improve the email open rate of many for our clients, across various industries.
-So, we’re confident that if you implement at least one of the above tips that you should see an uptick in your email open rate.
+Here at EmailOctopus we have seen the tips and techniques above improve the email open rate for many of our clients, across various industries.
+So we’re confident that if you implement at least one of the above tips that you should see an uptick in your email open rate.

-As always, it’s crucially important to carry out lots of small scale, controlled tests to see what works and what doesn’t before rolling any changes out to your whole list.
+As always, it’s important to carry out lots of small-scale, controlled tests to see what works and what doesn’t before rolling any changes out to your whole list.